John A. Dahlgren: American Civil War

-In 1861, Dahlgren's superior at the Washington Navy Yard resigned to join the Confederate navy.
+In 1861, Dahlgren's superior at the Washington Navy Yard, Franklin Buchanan, resigned to join the Confederate navy.
 President Abraham Lincoln wanted to name then-Commander Dahlgren to the post of commander of the Washington Navy Yard.
 By law, however, that position could only be held by an officer with a rank of captain or above.
 Lincoln successfully persuaded Congress to pass a special act legalizing Dahlgren's appointment to the yard.
 In July 1862, Dahlgren was promoted to captain and made chief of the Bureau of Ordnance.
 In February 1863, Dahlgren was promoted to rear admiral and took command of the South Atlantic Blockading Squadron.
 In 1864, he helped William Tecumseh Sherman secure Savannah, Georgia.

 Dahlgren's eldest son Charles Bunker Dahlgren (1839–1912), who had studied steam engineering, joined the U.S. Navy at the start of the Civil War and served with distinction, receiving several promotions and ending as the rank of captain.
 However, he declined offers to continue in federal service after the war.
 Among other incidents, Charles Dahlgren commanded the siege battery of 9-inch Dahlgren shell-guns which destroyed the powerful Confederate batteries at the Battle of Vicksburg, and served under his father during the blockade of Charleston.

 Another of Dahlgren's sons, Colonel Ulric Dahlgren, was killed on March 2, 1864, in a cavalry raid on Richmond, Virginia, while carrying out an assassination plot against Jefferson Davis and the Confederate Cabinet.
 The plot became known as the Dahlgren Affair.
 The admiral was deeply troubled by Ulric's death and role in this event, as well as reports of the disrespectful treatment of the corpse before Richmond spymaster Elizabeth Van Lew secured its proper burial.

 His brother William also spied on Confederate purchasing agents in England during the war.
 However, despite Radical Republican associations, John Dahlgren's younger brother Charles G. Dahlgren (1811–1888), a banker and slave owner, became a Confederate brigadier general, commander of the 3rd Brigade, Army of Mississippi, which he personally recruited and funded, until his troops' integration into the regular Confederate army and removal by Jefferson Davis in 1862.